 Phuket weather in July

 July is the month when the weather normally has settled into summer time.
+Just check out the LIVE weather radar.
 Phuket Island is generally quieter, International Schools are on holiday and the West Coast beaches enjoying South Westerly currents and hence great surfing.

 The sea temperature in July remains at bath like temperatures around 30 degrees Celsius or 86 degrees Fahrenheit.